moskensoap/brainfuck/README.md

 * __Compiles Brainfuck to C:__ Generates C code from Brainfuck source files.
 * __Support for Dynamic Memory:__ Handles dynamic memory requirements for large Brainfuck programs.
 * __Pipeline Compilation:__ The generated C code is directly passed to a C compiler using a pipeline, allowing for seamless compilation into executables.
+* __Standard Input Support:__ When no source files are chosen, the compiler reads Brainfuck code from stdin and outputs the corresponding C code to stdout.

 # brainfuck-generator(tbf.bf)

 The generator, written in Brainfuck, converts normal text to Brainfuck code.
-This code can be directly run using the `brainfuck-interpreter` or compiled with the `brainfuck-compiler`.
+It can be directly run using the `brainfuck-interpreter` or compiled with the `brainfuck-compiler`.

 ## Idea